About the Neighborhood

 SUMMER CONCERTS IN THE PARK

-Dawson Park and Unthank Park host free summer concerts in July.
-Check the calendar for more details.
+Dawson Park and Unthank Park host free summer concerts throughout the year.
+Check their calendars for more details.